steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

         optimizer.step()
 ```

 Once I’ve gone through all the batches, the epoch is over.
 I use the validation dataset to calculate and print out how our learning is going.
 Then I start over with the next epoch.
 The code in the `evaluate()` function should look familiar.
-It does the same work we just did during training, except using the validation data and with some extra metrics.
+It does the same work we did during training, except using the validation data and with some extra metrics.

 ```python{22-32,34-49}
 model.train()